Raushan-CS/woof/README.md

-# woof
+# Woof App

-Woof, an app that displays a list of dogs and uses Material Design to create a beautiful app experience.
+The Woof app is a list of dog photos with information about them including their name, age, and favorite activity.
+This app also uses Material Design to create a beautiful app experience for the user.